Understand how the concept creates new opportunities for retailers and impacts your brand.

 If you’ve ever gone to the grocery store only to discover they’re hosting a rib fest on the parking lot, wellness event near the pharmacy or kids’ activity booth next to the courtesy counter, that’s retailtainment.
 Oftentimes, it’s an experience the retailer can coordinate and manage internally, but it’s just as common now for brands themselves to execute an event using the retailer as their platform from which to promote.

 The goal of retailtainment is undeniably sales-driven.
-Retailers are looking for more in-store foot traffic and brands want to get .
+Retailers are looking for more in-store foot traffic and brands want to get their product off the shelf.
 Yet at the same time, making personal connections with consumers is arguably just as valuable, especially for locally-based brands looking to grow.

 What does retailtainment look like in action?